soniah/blog/content/posts/2008-09-05-how-to-use-putty-with-ssh-keys-on-windows.md

 <!--more-->

-Most people can usually understand ssh with a username and a password, but when it comes to password-less authentication using keys, they get lost (especially if they&#8217;ve only ever used Windows).
+Most people can usually understand ssh with a username and a password, but when it comes to password-less authentication using keys, they get lost (especially if they've only ever used Windows).

-So here&#8217;s how you do it using putty&#8230;<!--more-->
+So here's how you do it using putty&#8230;<!--more-->

   * download putty.exe, pscp.exe, pageant.exe, and puttygen.exe from [chiark.greenend.org.uk][3], and put them into an easily accessible folder (eg My Documents\putty, or c:\putty if you want to use putty from the command line)